Kinetic energy: Overview

 Energy occurs in many forms, including chemical energy, thermal energy, electromagnetic radiation, gravitational energy, electric energy, elastic energy, nuclear energy, and rest energy.
 These can be categorized in two main classes: potential energy and kinetic energy.
 Kinetic energy is the movement energy of an object.
 Kinetic energy can be transferred between objects and transformed into other kinds of energy.

 Kinetic energy may be best understood by examples that demonstrate how it is transformed to and from other forms of energy.
-For example, a cyclist uses chemical energy provided by food to accelerate a bicycle to a chosen speed.
+For example, a cyclist transfers chemical energy provided by food to the bicycle and cyclist's store of kinetic energy as they increase their speed.
 On a level surface, this speed can be maintained without further work, except to overcome air resistance and friction.
-The chemical energy has been converted into kinetic energy, the energy of motion, but the process is not completely efficient and produces heat within the cyclist.
+The chemical energy has been converted into kinetic energy, the energy of motion, but the process is not completely efficient and produces thermal energy within the cyclist.

 The kinetic energy in the moving cyclist and the bicycle can be converted to other forms.
 For example, the cyclist could encounter a hill just high enough to coast up, so that the bicycle comes to a complete halt at the top.
 The kinetic energy has now largely been converted to gravitational potential energy that can be released by freewheeling down the other side of the hill.
 Since the bicycle lost some of its energy to friction, it never regains all of its speed without additional pedaling.
 The energy is not destroyed; it has only been converted to another form by friction.
 Alternatively, the cyclist could connect a dynamo to one of the wheels and generate some electrical energy on the descent.
 The bicycle would be traveling slower at the bottom of the hill than without the generator because some of the energy has been diverted into electrical energy.
 Another possibility would be for the cyclist to apply the brakes, in which case the kinetic energy would be dissipated through friction as heat.